kfjahnke/envutil/README.md

 This feature is also handy for shell scripts or other scenarios where you want to use envutil as a helper program.

+## --split FORMAT_STRING  create a 'single' facet for all facets in a PTO

+This argument is for convenience - you might produce the same set of output images with a 'single' job (see above) for each of the source facets.
+Here, you pass a format string which contains a placeholder for an integer (use something like %02d) - this is replaced with each facet number in turn, and a 'single' job for that facet is run, producing the corresponding 're-created' facet image.
+As explained for 'single' jobs, you can do this with 'solo' set to a facet which you want to yield content exclusively.
+For 'split' jobs, this is typically an already-stitched panorama image, and because you do not normally want to have this image re-created, (you have it already) 'split' jobs skip over the solo facet.
+Without a 'solo' argument, content for the 're-created' images is taken from all source facets, like in an ordinary stitch with envutil - as of this writing, this is geometrically correct, but the images are not blended.
+Here's the example above as a 'split' job *with* a solo argument:

+    envutil --pto pano.pto \
+            --pto_line 'i f4 v360 n"pano.tif"' \
+            --solo 4 --split img_%02d.tif

+This would produce images img_00.tif, img_01.tif and img_03.tif,
+which should be geometrically identical to the three source facets given in 'pano.pto', provided that 'pano.tif' was stitched from that PTO script - but due to the stitched intermediate, the new files will show the stitched image's content - so if the stitch is with proper blending, you'll not see any seams, and of course you won't see any content which was masked out or not included into pano.tif during the stitch.
+Re-stitching the 're-created' images with the original PTO (replacing filenames in the i-lines) should recreate pano.tif - minus small differences due to processing, e.g. from interpolation or due to excession of the dynamic range.

 ## --mask_for FACET_INDEX   paint this facet white, all others black

 The caption is slightly simplified, so here's the whole story: processing